nhscc/learner-resources/judging/how-to-judge/README.md

    > Note: if any of this information is missing or incorrect, let NHSCC staff
    > know immediately via Slack.

+4. Follow the instructions given in the digital rubric to judge the submission, assigning scores to each requirement/category.
+Let us know of any difficulties you encounter or concerns you have through Slack.

    > Note: if you need to, you can download extra programs like VS Code if it
    > makes judging the teams' solutions easier for you.